Concordium/concordium.github.io/source/shared/smart-contracts/references/host-fns.rst

 .. function:: invoke(tag, start, length) -> i64

-   Invoke a host instruction, which is either a *transfer to an account* or a *call to a contract*.
+   Invoke a host instruction which is either a *transfer to an account* or a *call to a contract*.

    :param i32 tag: ``0`` for transfer to an account or ``1`` for call to a contract.